 - Consider framing your policy narrative in terms that the lawmakers will understand.

 For example, if your nonprofit deals exclusively with water quality issues and your policy brief includes complicated quantitative data that isn’t easily understood by someone outside if the industry, then that policy brief is ineffective.
 There’s an art in taking complex information and presenting the evidence in terms that someone outside of the industry can comprehend.
-Think professional in tone, not academic (source: The Policy Brief).
+Think professional in tone, not academic.
 With that said, including data in a way that supports your policy-relevant recommendations is valuable; however, too much factual information without a supporting story is pretty ineffective as persuasive tactic.
 Lawmakers respond to what is best for their constituency, and framing factual data with a story on how this will truly effect their constituency is the path to success.

 Good luck with your policy brief writing!
-Need some guidance?
+Need a little extra guidance?
 No problem.
-Here are a few examples of real policy briefs to inspire your writing:
+Here are a few more resources for you to tap into when writing your brief.